MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-70.md

 ### NIC drivers

-The model for writing miniport drivers has been superseded by the NetAdapterCx NIC driver model in NDIS 6.70.
 For more information about implementing a NIC driver with the NetAdapterCx, see [NetAdapterCx](../netcx/index.md).

-### Protocol, filter, and intermediate drivers
+### Miniport, protocol, filter, and intermediate drivers

-An NDIS 6.70 protocol, filter, or intermediate driver must follow the requirements that are defined in [Implementing an NDIS 6.60 driver](introduction-to-ndis-6-60.md#implementing-an-ndis-660-driver).
+An NDIS 6.70 driver must follow the requirements that are defined in [Implementing an NDIS 6.60 driver](introduction-to-ndis-6-60.md#implementing-an-ndis-660-driver).

 In addition, an NDIS 6.70 driver must be compliant with the following requirements:

 - An NDIS 6.70 driver must report the correct NDIS version when it registers with NDIS.

    You must update the major and minor NDIS version number in the NDIS_Xxx_DRIVER_CHARACTERISTICS structure to support NDIS 6.70.
 The MajorNdisVersion member must contain 6 and the MinorNdisVersion member must contain 70.
-This requirement applies to protocol and filter drivers.
+This requirement applies to miniport, protocol and filter drivers.
 You must also update the version information for the compiler (see [Compiling an NDIS 6.70 driver](#compiling-an-ndis-670-driver)).

 ## Compiling an NDIS 6.70 driver

 ### NIC drivers

-With NDIS 6.70, the model for writing miniport drivers has been superseded by the NetAdapterCx NIC driver model.
 For more information about compiling a NIC driver with the NetAdapterCx, see [Porting NDIS miniport drivers to NetAdapter Class Extension (Compilation settings)](../netcx/porting-ndis-to-netadapter-cx.md#compilation-settings).

-### Protocol, and filter drivers
+### Miniport, protocol, and filter drivers

 The WDK for Windows 10, version 1703 supports header versioning.
 Header versioning makes sure that NDIS 6.70 drivers use the appropriate NDIS 6.70 data structures at compile time.

 Add the following compiler settings to the Visual Studio project for your driver:

+- For a miniport driver, add ```NDIS670_MINIPORT=1```.
 - For a filter or protocol driver, add ```NDIS670=1```.

 For information on building a driver with the Windows 10, version 1703 release of the WDK, see [Building a Driver](../develop/building-a-driver.md).